19-2 (2011 TV series)

-19-2 is a French-Canadian police drama television series.
-Set in Montreal, the show centres on the professional and personal lives of patrol officers from Poste 19 of the Service Police Metropolitan, a fictitious version of the Service de police de la Ville de Montréal.
-The series name comes from the callsign of the patrol car of the main characters.
+19-2 is a Canadian police drama television series.
+Set in Montreal, the show centres on the professional and personal lives of patrol officers from Station 19 of the Service Police Metropolitan, a fictitious version of the Service de police de la Ville de Montréal.
+The series name comes from the call sign of the patrol car of the main characters.
+The actors speak in Joual (Quebec French) and Quebec English.

 It aired on public broadcaster Radio-Canada starting in 2011 and concluded in 2015.
-An English-language adaptation premiered on Bravo on January 29, 2014 and concluded production in 2017.
+An English-language adaptation premiered on Bravo on January 29, 2014, and concluded production in 2017.
 The fourth and final season of the English version premiered on CTV in Canada on July 31, 2017.

 Synopsis

 Nicolai "Nick" Berrof and his partner Jean-Pierre Harvey are shot responding to a burglary.
 While Berrof is spared by his body armour, Harvey is shot in the head and left hospitalized for life.
 Replacing Harvey is Benoît Chartier, a veteran constable from the Sûreté du Québec, who transferred to Montreal to escape troubles in his hometown.
 As officers from Poste 19 deal with the challenges of police work, they struggle with their own personal challenges as well.
 Chartier is estranged from his family after he personally arrests his own father for drunk driving.
-Berrof struggles with his divorce with his colleague and wife Detective Isabelle Latendresse.
+Berrof struggles with his divorce with his colleague and is estranged from his wife Detective Isabelle Latendresse.
 Tyler Joseph struggles with alcoholism.
 Jean-Marc Brouillard abuses his wife.
 Commander Marcel Gendron struggles to protect the station's image in the face of pressure from the public and his superiors alike.

 By the end of the first season, Chartier's former employer, the SQ, assigns him to find a mole within the station.
 The second season centres around his hunt for the mole with Berrof being the prime suspect.
 After being gravely wounded in a shooting, Tyler attempts to defeat his alcoholism.
 Brouillard and Pouliot build a relationship after having been partnered together.
-And Gendron's daughter disappears amidst the discovery of a child pornography ring.
+Gendron's daughter disappears amidst the discovery of a child pornography ring.

 The third season begins in the aftermath of the mole's suicide.
 Having taken the hunt for the mole to the extreme, Berrof must deal with the consequences of his actions.
-Chartier, betrothed to Berrof's sister, unwittingly becomes the target of Berrof's powerful enemies.
+Chartier, engaged to Berrof's sister, unwittingly becomes the target of Berrof's powerful enemies.
 Berrof becomes implicated deeper and deeper into Montreal's underworld as his crime-troubled past and law enforcement present collide.